-Our product candidate Zimura is in clinical development.
-We expect to continue to incur significant research and development expenses as we pursue the development of Zimura as currently planned.
-We could also incur additional research and development expenses if we conclude that there is a scientific rationale for potentially developing, or if we undertake the development of Zimura in additional indications, beyond those already in development, and as we evaluate and potentially in-license or acquire, and undertake development of, additional product candidates, including any promising product candidates that emerge from our collaborative gene therapy research programs.
+Our product candidate Zimura is in clinical development and our HtrA1 inhibitor program, our RHO-adRP gene therapy product candidate and the lead BEST1 gene therapy product candidate for which we hold an option from Penn and UFRF are each in preclinical development.
+We expect to continue to incur significant research and development expenses as we pursue the development of Zimura, our HtrA1 inhibitor program, our RHO-adRP gene therapy product candidate and the lead BEST1 gene therapy product candidate for which we hold an option from Penn and UFRF, as currently planned.
+We could also incur additional research and development expenses as we evaluate and potentially in-license or acquire, and undertake development of additional product candidates, including any promising product candidates that emerge from our collaborative gene therapy sponsored research programs.
 Furthermore, if we successfully develop and obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, distribution and manufacturing.
-We are party to an agreement with Archemix that imposes significant milestone payment obligations on us in connection with our achievement of specific clinical, regulatory and commercial milestones with respect to Zimura.
-It is likely that any future in-licensing or acquisition agreements that we enter into with respect to additional products, product candidates or technologies would include similar obligations.
+We are party to agreements with Archemix Corp., or Archemix, with respect to Zimura, the former equityholders of Inception 4 with respect to our HtrA1 inhibitor program and UFRF and Penn with respect to our RHO-adRP gene therapy product candidate, in each case, that impose significant milestone payment obligations on us in connection with our achievement of specified clinical, regulatory and commercial milestones with respect to these product candidates or programs, as well as certain royalties on net sales with respect to our RHO-adRP gene therapy product candidate.
+It is likely that any future in-licensing or acquisition agreements that we enter into with respect to additional products, product candidates or technologies, including any definitive license agreement for the BEST1 product candidates for which we hold an option from Penn and UFRF, would include similar obligations.